-- PACOoffers both mechanical seals and packed stuffing boxes as a means to seal the shaft.
+- PACO offers both mechanical seals and packed stuffing boxes as a means to seal the shaft.
 Pumps with stuffing boxes are normally packed before shipment.
 If the pump is installed within 60 days after shipment, the packing material will be in good condition for operation with a sufficient supply of lubrication.
-If the pump is stored for a longer period, it may be necessary to repack the stuffing boxes. - The stuffing box must be supplied at all times with a source of clean, clear liquid to flush and lubricate the packing.
+If the pump is stored for a longer period, it may be necessary to repack the stuffing boxes (see Packing Replacement, Page 11, to repack the boxes). - The stuffing box must be supplied at all times with a source of clean, clear liquid to flush and lubricate the packing (see Packing Replacement, Page 11).
 When pumps are equipped with mechanical seals, no maintenance or adjustment is required.
-Mechanical seals are preferred to packing on most applications because they require less maintenance.

-L. PACKING GLAND ADJUSTMENT
+K. GLAND ADJUSTMENT